-A fine, aromatic, delicious wine with the tones of wildflowers, yellow fruits, and little vanillas.
+A fine, aromatic, delicious wine with tones of wildflowers, yellow fruits, and little vanillas.
 Fermented in a pitcher, using 20% chacha.
-8 months in pitchers, 2 months in French oak barrels, 1 year in stainless steel pots.
+8 months in pitchers, 2 months in French oak barrels, and 1 year in stainless steel pots.
 The grapes are from the Khidistavi vineyard, fermented spontaneously, on wild yeasts.
 It is also cleaned naturally, without any chemical additives.
 Sulfur is not used in the vinification process.
 It is a particularly healthy, tasty, and lively wine.

 For best effect, decant and serve at room temperature.

 შესანიშნავი, არომატული და გემრიელი ღვინოა, მინდვრის ყვავილების, ყვითელი ხილისა და მცირე მუხის ტონებით. დადუღებულია ქვევრში, ჭაჭის 20% გამოყენებით.
 8 თვე დავარგდა ქვევრში, 2 თვე - ფრანგული მუხის კასრებში, 1 წელი - უჟანგავი ფოლადის ჭურჭელში. ყურძენი ხიდისთავის ვენახისაა, დადუღებულია ნატურალურად, ველურ საფუვრებზე. დაწმენდილია ასევე ბუნებრივად, ყოველგვარი ქიმიური თუ მექანიკური ზემოქმედების გარეშე. ვინიფიკაციის პროცესში არ არის გამოყენებული გოგირდი. განსაკუთრებულად ჯანმრთელი, გემრიელი და ცოცხალი ღვინოა.